 - Students must complete at least 32 hours of graduate coursework, including the thesis.
 The maximum amount of credit that may be earned for the thesis (BSC 681) is 12 hours.

-- Candidates for the M.S. degree must register for and participate in six hours of Graduate Seminar (BSC 660 and 661 during their first year and BSC 662 in at least two subsequent semesters) during each of the semesters in which they are actively enrolled in the graduate program and complete at least 18 hours in graded BSC electives at the graduate level (which may include BSC 660, 661, 662, and 681).
+- Candidates for the M.S. degree must register for and participate in three hours of graduate seminars (BSC 660) during their first semester and BSC 662 in what is expected to be their final semester and complete at least 18 hours in graded BSC electives at the graduate level (which may include BSC 660, 662, and 681).